vpharrish101/SAML/README.md

 ## The Problem

+* **TL;DR**: Hospital scanners produce different data for same patient.
+This confuses DL model while training.
+We solve it by a novel methodology.
 The issue is: -
   1. Different hospital scanners have different sensitivites and intensities of measuring scans.
         -> For ex, in functional MRI, the mapped blood oxygen levels for a human brain will have different values and measurements, across different scanner.